Ryangwaite/AWS-SAA-C02-Course/README.md

 #### 1.4.9.6.
 S3 Intelligent-Tiering

-- Combination of standard and standard IA.
+- Combination of standard, standard-IA, S3 Glacier and S3 glacier deep archive.
 - Uses automation to remove overhead of moving objects.
 - Additional fee of $0.0025 per 1,000 objects tracked.
 - If an object is not accessed for 30 days, it will move into Standard-IA.